AIRCRAFT CHARTER CONSUMER GUIDE

 SAFETY AND SECURITY

 When selecting a charter operator, it is important to research the audit history and ratings of the charter operator.
-Audit ratings may be found by contacting the charter operator or through third party safety auditors, e.g.,International Standard for Business Aircraft Operations (IS-BAO), Air Charter Safety Foundation (ACSF), Aviation Research Group U.S. (ARG/US), Wyvern.
+In the aircraft charter consumer guide the Audit ratings may be found by contacting the charter operator or through third party safety auditors, e.g.,International Standard for Business Aircraft Operations (IS-BAO), Air Charter Safety Foundation (ACSF), Aviation Research Group U.S. (ARG/US), Wyvern.
 Most brokers and operators will provide an ARG/US Trip CHEQ report or a Wyvern Pass report showing that the flight has met industry standards.
-Links to these audit organizations may be found via www.nbaa.org/charter.
+Links to these audit organizations may be found via www.nbaa.org/charter as per our aircraft charter consumer guide.

 While the FAA mandates initial and recurrent training for charter pilots, there are some differences in how often the training is provided and where the training is conducted.
 Generally, for jet aircraft, a minimum of annual recurrent training in a flight simulator is preferred.
 The experience level of the crew is also important.
 The highest FAA rating a pilot can earn is an airline transport pilot (ATP) rating, which requires a minimum of 1,500 hours flight experience.
 You will want to know the total flight hours of the crew and, even more important, how many hours each crew member has in the make/model of that aircraft.

 Ensure that newer, less experienced pilots are paired with pilots who have more experience in the aircraft (the industry refers to this as “crew pairing”).
 For example, you might not want to charter a turbojet aircraft that will be flown by a captain with fewer than 250 hours in the make/ model and a first officer with little or no experience in that aircraft.
-Aviation industry vendors and auditors can recommend flight time and crew pairing minimums to help you determine appropriate levels.
+Aviation industry vendors and auditors can recommend flight time and crew pairing minimums to help you determine appropriate levels as per our aircraft charter consumer guide.

 For safety reasons, the FAA restricts flight and duty time of the crew and requires crew rest periods.
 Flight duty and rest regulations might impact your flight (e.g., you might not be able to leave for a meeting at 6:00 a.m. and return home the same day at 10:00 p.m. with the same aircraft and crew).
 Become familiar with the operator’s policy and procedures on crew duty limits and how they will conduct your mission and maintain those policies.
 Other safety considerations include whether or not the operator has had any accidents or incidents, or whether the flightcrew has had any FAA enforcement actions taken against them.
 The most important aspect to learn from the charter operator is what steps it has taken to increase safety if it has any accident or enforcement history.
 Another consideration is maintenance and care of the aircraft.
 The FAA approves the maintenance programs for all aircraft operating on air charter operations specifications.
 You will want to know who maintains the aircraft.
 Is it maintained by a factory service center, by an in-house mechanic or by a local repair facility?
 If it is not maintained by the factory, how often is/are the maintenance technician(s) sent for training specific to that make/model aircraft?